by Sammy Spade (with contributions by Nebula Haze)

 7 Guiding Principles To Creating the Perfect Grow Room

-A smart grower puts a lot of effort into concealment.
-Even if you are growing medical marijuana and have gone through all the motions demanded of a legal pot farmer (and I still highly encourage you to do so), you don't want the whole world knowing what you are up to.
+A smart grower puts a lot of effort into concealing their grow from the public.
+Even if you are growing medical marijuana and have gone through all the motions demanded of a legal pot farmer (and I still highly encourage you to do so), you don’t want the whole world knowing what you are up to.

 Even though you can run a legitimate operation these days, headaches are no less real if the authorities decide to give you a little trouble, even if just to make you uncomfortable.
 On top of that, you face a real danger from burglars, many of who are armed and dangerous.